ilijalazarevic/dsss2022/README.md

-# dsss2022
+# DataScience Summer School 2022

-DataScience Summer School 2022
+This is a repository for data science summer school 2020